jep9731/professional-research-projects/README.md

 # 🔬 Research Projects Collection

-This repository hosts three independent research initiatives, each examining a distinct topic using modern analytical and computational methods.
+This repository hosts four independent research initiatives, each examining a distinct topic using modern analytical and computational methods.
 All projects are fully documented and structured for easy exploration and reproducibility.

 ---